balmli/com.samsung.smart/README.md

 Used to enable a secure connection to the TV.
 Normally this is set correctly when adding the device.

+#### Frame TV support

+To be able to turn off 'The Frame', enable this.

 #### Polling interval for TV status

 Interval between each time the status of the TV (on / off) is checked, in seconds.